+Zechariah 13:7: "Awake, O sword, against my shepherd, and against the man that is my fellow, saith the Lord of hosts: smite the shepherd, and the sheep shall be scattered: and I will turn mine hand upon the little ones."
 Jesus applied this prophecy to Himself in Matthew 26:31.
-In 70 AD the Roman army attacked the land of Israel, destroyed Jerusalem and the Temple, and slaughtered more than a million people.
+In 70 AD the Roman army attacked the land of Israel, destroyed Jerusalem and the temple, and slaughtered more than a million people.
 Jesus had warned in Matthew 23:35-6 that the generation alive at that time would face severe judgment.
 Since they rejected their Messiah, their house was left desolate (Matthew 23:38).
 In Luke 21:20-24 Jesus warned His followers to flee from Jerusalem when they saw it being besieged by armies.
 In 66 AD the Romans came and besieged the city.
-When they temporarily eased the siege later that year the entire Christian community in Jerusalem abandoned the city and left.
-In 68 AD the Romans besieged it again, and in 70 AD they leveled the city and the Temple.
-No stone of the Temple was left on top of the other.
-The reason for this was because when the Temple burned down the gold that covered its walls melted and ran down into the cracks, so the Romans were forced to tear it apart stone by stone to recover the gold.

-7. He would eventually be accepted

-This can be seen in Isaiah 49.
-The theme of that chapter is that Israel has not been forgotten; the day will come when it will be restored.
+When they temporarily eased the siege later that year, the entire Christian community in Jerusalem abandoned the city and left.
+In 68 AD the Romans besieged Jerusalem again, and in 70 AD they leveled the city and the temple.
+No stone of the temple was left on top of the other.
+The reason for this was because when the temple burned down the gold that covered its walls melted and ran down into the cracks, so the Romans were forced to tear it apart stone by stone to recover the gold.
+7. He would eventually be accepted This can be seen in Isaiah 49.
+The theme of that chapter is that Israel hasn't been forgotten.

-8. He would be seated at the right hand of God

-This can be seen in Psalm 110:
+8. He would be seated at the right hand of God This can be seen in Psalm 110:

 Psalm 110:1: "The Lord said unto my Lord, Sit thou at my right hand, until I make thine enemies thy footstool."
 This passage is quoted by Jesus in Matthew 22:41-45.